 The winner of the competition will receive an individual plaque, as well as a plaque for display by his or her law school.
+The competitor placing second will receive an individual plaque and semi-finalists will receive individual certificates.

-Semi-finalists will receive individual plaques.
-Winners' names and photos (unless otherwise instructed) may be posted on the NALC website.
+Winners' names and photos may be posted on the NALC, CALS and ALDF websites.